polar-app/polar-app/web/js/browser_tabs/README.md

     - ANOTHER big / fatal flaw... the PDF viewer assumes that it's the only app and we have things like document.getElementByID and querySelector(.page .canvas)[2]

         - this completely breaks the app

+        - I can fix this by:

+            - using React context to determine which PDF I'm working with
+            - NOT using documents with IDs and just using classes
+            - updating the PDF.js CSS